-Traffic Is Way Down, Due To Lockdowns, But Air Pollution?
+Traffic Is Way Down Because Of Lockdown, But Air Pollution?
 Not So Much

 "That was a somewhat surprising result, that particulate matter is not going down at all," he says.
 "We assume that car traffic does contribute to [small particulate pollution].
 It has in the past."

-Schade's analysis, which has not been peer-reviewed and is still being updated as more data becomes available, also suggests that particulate pollution decreased more in residential parts of Houston than it did in industrial areas.
+Schade's analysis, which has not been peer reviewed and is still being updated as more data becomes available, also suggests that particulate pollution decreased more in residential parts of Houston than it did in industrial areas.

 Schade says it's too soon to be sure whether that means the pollution came from the industrial sites — he needs more data.